Jay-Wani/dockercompose-sampleapp/README.md

 # dockercompose-sampleapp
 A demo on how to use docker-compose to create a Web Service connected to a load balancer and a Redis Database.

-# Getting Started - Installation

 We would use an exampled on the lines of the one used by Docker to illustrate basic Compose functionality.
 This is a simple Python App that sets up a simple webpage displaying the number of hits to that page and and uses Redis backend to store the number of hits that page.

+# Getting Started - Installation

-Step 1 : Go ahead and install Docker and Docker Compose on your machine.
+We have to start by installing Docker and Docker Compose on your machine.

 Install Docker :            [Docker](https://docs.docker.com/installation/) and
 Install Docker Compose :    [Docker Compose](https://docs.docker.com/compose/install/)